sportngin/active_zuora/README.md

 ## Thread Safety
 2.0.X versions of Active Zuora are not thread safe.
 They depend on a version of [Savon](https://github.com/savonrb/savon) that is [does not work with threads](https://github.com/savonrb/savon/issues/259).

+As of 2.1.0  Active Zuroa is now depending on a thread safe version of [Savon](https://github.com/savonrb/savon)

 ## Configuration

 ```ruby